-This is the first installment of our new series, “A day in the life of a scientist,” which aims to explore the varied career options available to STEM-trained job seekers.
+This is the first installment of our new Day in the life series, which explores the varied career options available to STEM-trained job seekers.

 D’Anne Duncan—a Ph.D. neuroscientist—no longer performs bench research, but she still works in academia on issues that are close to her heart.
 In her position as assistant dean for diversity and learner success, she’s tasked with developing programs that foster an inclusive environment for graduate students and postdocs at the University of California, San Francisco (UCSF).